penglian518/VirtualHPC/Week_3.md

     # umount
     umount /shared_home

-    # write the fstable, so that it will mount during every reboot
+    # write the fstab, so that it will mount during every reboot
-    vi /etc/fstable
+    vi /etc/fstab
         nfsserver:/new_home	/shared_home	nfs	defaults	0 0
-    # mount all listed in fstable
+    # mount all listed in fstab
     mount -a

     # test with other users